o-k-e/solar-watch/README.md

 ### Features

 The project features role-based access control:
-- Regular users can search and view solar data.
+- Regular users can search and view solar data of the selected location.
-- Admin users have additional access to view the city recores stored in the database.
+- Admin users have additional access to view the city data stored in the database.

 **API Providers**